Dhwanil-Patel/design_patterns/src/main/java/com/world_of_anonymous/design_patterns/README.md

 ---------------------------------

   - Design patterns that identify common communication patterns between objects.

+    **Chain of Responsibility :**
+    - The main Objective of this pattern is that it avoids coupling the sender of the request to the receiver.
+    - "Gives more than one object an opportunity to handle a request by linking receiving objects together."
+    - For example, event handling mechanism in windows OS where events can be generated from either mouse, keyboard or some automatic generated events.
+      All such events can be handled by multiple handlers and correct handler is found on runtime.

+    **Command Design Pattern :**
+    - Useful to abstract business logic into discrete actions which we call commands.
+    - This command object helps in loose coupling between two classes where one class (invoker) shall call a method on other class (receiver) to perform a business operation.
+    - Object is used to encapsulate all information needed to perform an action, a business operation or trigger an event e.g. method name, receiver object reference and method parameter values, if any.
+This object is called command.

+    **Iterator Design Pattern :**
+    - An Iterator pattern provides a way to access the elements of an aggregate object sequentially without exposing its underlying representation.
+    - Traversing the collection of objects in a defined manner.

+    **Mediator Design Pattern :**
+    - Mediator pattern defines an object that encapsulates how a set of objects interact.
+    - Mediator promotes loose coupling by keeping objects from referring to each other explicitly, and it lets us vary their interaction independently.
+    - Loosely coupled communication between objects
+    - Mediator helps to facilitate the interaction between objects in a manner in that objects are not aware of the existence of other objects.
+      Objects depend only on a single mediator class instead of being coupled to dozens of other objects.
+    - Example, Airbus traffic control system, Chat application

     **Visitor Design Pattern :**
     - A proxy object provide a surrogate or placeholder for another object to control access to it.
     - Design patterns that identify common communication patterns between objects.

+    **Memento Design Pattern :**
+    - Memento pattern is used to restore state of an object to a previous state.
+It is also known as snapshot pattern.
+    - The intent of memento pattern is to capture the internal state of an object without violating encapsulation and thus providing a mean for restoring the object into initial state when needed.
+    - rollback or undo, commit - rollback,
+    - Originator, Caretaker, Memento
+    - A memento must be in immutable object so that no one can change it’s state once created.

     **Observer Design Pattern :**
     - Observer pattern defines a one-to-many dependency between objects so that when one object changes state, all its dependents are notified and updated automatically.